 That makes it easier to spot patterns worth continuing and those that you need to drop.

-Sociality.io’s report module gives you access to a comprehensive dataset.
+Sociality.io’s Analytics module gives you access to a comprehensive dataset.

 The more you have, the more you can pick from!